zacstewart/dotfiles/README.md

 # dotfiles

 My UNIX configuration.
-Still working on making it Linux-friendly and a more rebust install procedure.
+Still working on making it Linux-friendly and a more robust install procedure.
 Currently it does not handle security related content like keys.

 ## Install